TechneWare/SmarterMail.Cli/README.md

     }

     /// <summary>
-    /// Commands that access the api can use this to test if the connection to the server is ok
+    /// Commands that access the API can use this to test if the connection to the server is OK
     /// </summary>
-    /// <param name="apiClient">A SmarterMail api client object</param>
+    /// <param name="apiClient">A SmarterMail API client object</param>
-    /// <returns>True if currently connected to the api, False if you need to login first</returns>
+    /// <returns>True if currently connected to the API, False if you need to login first</returns>
     public bool IsConnectionOk(ApiClient? apiClient)
     {
         if (apiClient != null &&